The President Enjoyed Monmouth Beach

 Ohio born in August 1883, Harrison had a record of responsibility and prestige before his presidency.
 Driven and successful all his life — a Civil War general, US senator, and prosperous Indiana lawyer — he also had a lofty pedigree.
 His grandfather, William Henry Harrison, was the nation’s ninth president in 1841 and his great-grandfather (also Benjamin Harrison) signed the Declaration of Independence in 1776.

 A gifted speaker — the larger the crowd the more effective he became.
 Democrats called him “Little Ben.”
-At 5 feet, 6 inches, he tops just one other President (James Madison was shorter by 2 inches).
+At 5 feet, 6 inches, he tops just one other president (James Madison was shorter by 2 inches).
 And even with all his love of our shore area, he never carried New Jersey, losing the state in both presidential races.
 President Harrison died in March 1901 in Indianapolis at age 67.

 According to a July 1897 New York Times report, President William McKinley was scheduled to stay at the clubhouse hotel that summer as a guest of the Houghtons, the owners.
 I couldn’t confirm he made the visit.
 According to a July 1902 Waterbury Evening Post story, President Teddy Roosevelt passed through Monmouth Beach by train where a crowd at the station cheered him and waved flags.
 With the president was his wife Alice, NJ Governor Franklin Murphy, and US Senator John Kean — all on the way to see the national guard encampment at Sea Girt.